agolajko/fpga-tinkering/uart-timings/echo-from-arduino/README.md

-# Timing the return trip send from the Arduino to the Icestick
+# Timing the return trip sent from the Arduino to the Icestick

 ## Steps